Hudater/dots/README.md

 Using Awesome-git and i3-gaps for WM, Arch as Distro and many more things like ZSH, Kitty etc

 ## Notes

+ Awesome rice is not mine.
+It's work of u/ilovecookieee.
+A lot of stuff in these dotfiles are work of someone else which are modified for my usecase and preference.
+Fork it and play around.
+Link to ilovecookieee's awesome rice dotfiles: https://github.com/manilarome/the-glorious-dotfiles

  I am not updating powerlevel10k theme, some zsh plugins etc because I need to use git modules to make sure those things get pushed to github.
-It's not recommended to do things like this so please look into it if you wish to use my dotsfiles.
+It's not recommended to do things like this so please look into it if you wish to use my dotfiles.

 Using GNU Stow to manage Dotfiles